-Author Archive for jtreg
+Author Archives: jtreg

 “What’s in a name?
 That which we call a rose, By any other name would smell as sweet.”…on the particular Sunday in question, several years ago, one of the performers inside the aforementioned warehouse was a certain Mr Richard Thomas who has since risen to become Content Manager of Resonance and he is one of the guests on Wavelength today.
 Welcome Mr Richard Thomas.
 Our second guest is a noted sound artist by the name of Richard Thomas.
 Hello Richard, thanks for coming in today.
 Our third guest is a noted cinematographer by the name of Richard Thomas and the fourth guest (who didn’t actually arrive) is of course Richard Thomas.
 Thanks Richards for coming in… sorry, I was talking to Richard…

 Songs of Sense and Nonsense – Tell It Again, by the unlikely combination of Moondog and Julie Andrews (and Martyn Green) first recorded in 1957 and then re-issued on CD in 2009.
 The Seasons from the BBC Schools Radio Series Drama Workshop presented by Derek Bowskill with poems by Ronald Duncan and Radiophonic Music by David Cain, originally recorded in 1969, now available again on the Trunk label.
 The Electronic Record For Children created by Bruce Haack and Esther Nelson also from 1969 and just re-issued

 Talking with Paul Gorman writer, cultural commentator and curator, author of The Look Adventures in Rock & Pop Fashion.